Human resource planning - Process steps

 In today's knowledge economy an organization's most valuable asset is its human resources – its employees.
 Their skills and knowledge, as well as their relationships with key customers, can often be irreplaceable and can determine an organization's success.
-So much so, human resource planning is now an integral part of an organization's strategy.
+So much so, human resource planning and HR strategies are now an integral part of an organization's strategy.

-What are steps in the human resource planning process?
+What are the steps in the human resource planning process?

 Step 1: Assess your current human resource capacity

 Start by looking at your current human resources state of play.
 This will involve analyzing the HR strength of your organization across factors including employee numbers, skills, qualifications, experience, age, contracts, performance ratings, titles, and compensations.

 During this phase, it's a good idea to gather insight from your managers who can provide real-world feedback on the human resource issues they face, as well as areas in which they think changes are necessary.